GiacomoBeretta/RayTracer/README.md

 When `pcgcycle=true`, the script automatically executes the rendering process for every combination of random generator state and sequence identifier defined in `config.sh`.

-The generated files are named according to the following convention:
+The generated files are named:

 ```bash
 ${outputpfm%.pfm}_state${state}_seq${seq}.pfm
 ```

-and
+and:

 ```bash
 ${outputpng%.png}_state${state}_seq${seq}.png